 - Lack of Choices: Although Vanguard have made some effort to offer a range of opportunities for diversification, it still pales in comparison to the large number of other exchange-traded funds you can purchase.

-My Vanguard Investing Strategy
+Vanguard Review: Investing Strategy

 A specific strategy depends on your tolerance for risk.
 Some general tips I have: